emilydolson/phylotrackpy/joss/paper.md

 # Acknowledgements

-This research was supported in part by Michigan State University through the computational resources provided by the Institute for Cyber-Enabled Research.
-This research is based upon work supported by the Eric and Wendy Schmidt AI in Science Postdoctoral Fellowship, a Schmidt Futures program.
+This research was supported by Michigan State University through the computational resources provided by the Institute for Cyber-Enabled Research; and the Eric and Wendy Schmidt AI in Science Postdoctoral Fellowship, a Schmidt Futures program \[to MAM\].

 # References